dabvid/web-quick-starter/README.md

 * Gives the ability to add, update and <b>inject</b> dependencies like jQuery, Bootstrap etc. to your index.html

+## Templates
+> All templates are prepared for quick dependency injection.

 ##### Minimal
 Just a simple index.html